Skip to main content

 2) Document all available information and attempts to correct the dispute.
 This information will become part of the supporting documentation.

-3) Initiate the dispute in the bank’s EAS (only after failing to resolve the issue with the merchant) as early as possible, but within 90 days from the posted date of the transaction.
+3) Initiate the dispute in the bank’s EAS (only after failing to resolve the issue with the merchant) as early as possible, but within 45 days from the posted date of the transaction.

 4) Respond to any bank requests for additional information.

 b.
+Defective Items.
 If items or services purchased are faulty or defective, the CH will obtain a replacement or repair of the item or re-performance of the service as soon as possible.
 If the merchant refuses to credit, replace, repair the faulty item, or re-perform the service to satisfaction, the CH will dispute the transaction.

-d.
+c.
+Fraud.
 If the CH discovers fraudulent transactions (e.g., use of a lost or stolen card) on the statement, the CH will immediately contact the bank’s Customer Service Department.
 The CH should also notify his A/OPC and BO of any fraudulent activity.
 If fraudulent activity is confirmed (which means a third party has gained access to the account), the bank will terminate the account and replace it with a new account number.
 All account information will transfer to the new account and the CH will continue to work with the servicing bank to resolve the fraudulent transactions.

 6-11.
 Non-Disputable Charges

 c.
 Shipping Costs.
 If a charge involves shipping costs erroneously invoiced by the merchant, the amount of the erroneous shipping costs cannot be disputed.
-The CH should try to obtain a credit for the amount of the transportation costs from the merchant.
+The CH should try to obtain a credit for the transportation costs from the merchant.
 If a credit is not obtained, the CH should inform and request assistance from the servicing bank.
 The CH should document the file accordingly.

 d.
 Convenience Checks.
 There is no convenience check dispute process within the bank.
 Any concerns with a purchase made by check must be resolved directly with the merchant.
 The checkwriter is responsible for securing restitution and/or credit for disputed purchases.
 The checkwriter will notify the A/OPC and request assistance to resolve disputes if necessary.
 Each organization is responsible for checks written on the account, unless it is determined fraudulent activity is involved.